Gr\"obner-Shirshov bases of Rota-Baxter algebra of weight $\lambda$ with spectrum lying in $\{0,-\lambda\}$: Abstract

 \section{Abstract}

 It is known that if $A$ is a finite-dimensional unital algebra equipped with a Rota---Baxter operator~$R$ of weight~$\lambda$, then spectrum of $R$ is a subset of~$\{0,-\lambda\}$.
-We are interested on finding all consequences of the Rota---Baxter relation and the relation of the form~$R^k(R+\lambda\id)^l = 0$.
+We are interested in finding all consequences of the Rota---Baxter relation and the relation of the form~$R^k(R+\lambda\id)^l = 0$.
 In 2024, H.~Qiu, S. Zheng, Y. Dan solved this problem for $k = l = 1$ and $\lambda\neq0$.
-We find a~Gr\"obner---Shirshov basis of the ideal generated by these two relations in general case.
+We find a~Gr\"obner---Shirshov basis of the ideal generated by these two relations—the Rota--Baxter relation and the cancellation relation $R(R + \lambda\id)$—in the general case.